Commercial vessels, cruise ships and ships on international voyages

 Cruise ships in the Great Barrier Reef Marine Park

-Cruise ships operating under a Marine Park permit must ensure that:
+Cruise ships operating under a Marine Park permit must ensure:

 - greywater is only discharged when maintaining at least three nautical miles or 5.556 kilometre distance from a reef, island or the mainland.